aqibmunir8/CodProg/README.md

 2- Open src/constants.js and replace the placeholder values (like (YourProjectID), SUPABASEAPIKEY, and STRIPE-PUBLISHIBLE-KEY) with your actual project credentials.

+> or there is a file name src/constants2.js rename to constants.js and put your values.

 ## Running the Development Server

 Start the local development server with: